About

 What is Shamanism?

-When I use the term 'shamanism' I refer to the practices and consciousness that has been taught to me by my teachers.
-This involves navigation in altered states, spirit embodiment and developing nature and spirit relationships to heal and evolve towards oneness.
+When I use the term 'shamanism' I refer to the practices that have been taught to me by my teachers.
+This involves navigation in altered states, spirit embodiment and developing nature and spirit relationships to know myself and heal and evolve towards oneness.
 My teachers have been taught by various teachers and shamans from around the world and have passed these practices onto me with the permission to be taught and shared with others.
-My experience is that these practices are highly effective, which is recognisable by the dramatic life transformation they have created in my own life and the many others I have worked with.
+My experience is that these practices are highly effective in creating a purposeful and nourishing life, which is recognisable by the dramatic life transformation they have created in my own life and the many others I have worked with.
 Shamanic practices are ultimately experiential and are best experienced and explored by each individual.

 What is a Shaman?

 A shaman is the member of an indigenous community that is responsible for the overall health and survival of the community.
 They have the ability to enter into and navigate trance states, embody spirit beings and work with the spirits and the spirit world to create change for the benefit of individuals and the whole community.
 A shaman works with other community members and enlists specific skills of other tribe members to facilitate a holistic approach to healing, harmony and balance.
 They also have other vocations and skills such as a story teller, herbalist, teacher, artist, actor, social activist, tomato factory worker and takes on many other roles.
 A shaman is recognised and appointed the role by the tribal and shaman elders and spirit world based on their natural ability to do the work, respect for life and desire to serve their community.
-Their training for the role starts in childhood and can run for over 40 years.
+The training for the role often starts in childhood and is in he context of ancient traditions and living in direct and reciprocal relationship with nature amongst it's cycles and seasons.

 I am not a shaman, as this is an indigenous title appointed by an indigenous community.
 I have been trained in shamanic practices and have embodied the practice in my daily life.
 I feel a calling to this work and to share it by listening deeply and working in collaboration with nature and spirit to bring forth a new age approach to this ancient way of living.